The Best Telescope For Beginners

 The Best Things to See With Your First Telescope

-Solar system subjects such as the moon and planets are often the most rewarding targets to observe through a new telescope.
+Solar system subjects, such as the moon and planets, are often the most rewarding targets to observe through a new telescope.
 The planet Jupiter was one of the very first things I found using my Dobsonian reflector many years ago, and I remember the intense feeling of accomplishment and amazement.

 Best Solar System Targets:

-Saturn is perhaps the most incredible sight to see through a telescope, but I have placed it further down the list simply due to size.
-Jupiter appears larger and will reveal surface detail, as well as its four largest moons, using amateur equipment.
-Finding all seven planets using your telescope is possible, but Uranus, Neptune, and Mercury can be difficult to identify and observe.
+Saturn is perhaps the most incredible sight to see through a telescope, but I have placed it lower on the list simply because of its size.
+Jupiter appears larger and reveals surface detail, as well as its four largest moons, with amateur equipment.

 An example view of the planet Saturn through a modest telescope.